 Ideally, the security plugin that you choose to scan your website for malware should also undertake the task of cleaning it.
 Let’s take a look at the different cleaning options available to WordPress users:

-One-Click Automated Cleanup: MalCare security service is the only plugin that offers Automated one-click cleanups.
+One-Click Automated Cleanup: MalCare is the only WordPress security plugin that offers Automated one-click cleanups.
 Our product is unique in the sense that it allows users to remove malware from your WordPress websites with a mere click of a button.
 There is no external security personnel involved, and therefore absolutely no need to wait.
 MalCare offers three different packages and irrespective of the package you choose, it includes an unlimited number of cleanups.

 Different Levels of Cleanups: A popular security plugin Sucuri, offers different levels of cleanup, depending on how fast you want to clean your website – from 30 minutes to 12 hours.
 Typically, cleaning your site involves security personnel who’ll need your website’s details like SFTP credentials, etc. The silver lining in buying Sucuri’s cleanup is that you get a year’s cleaning service free of cost.
 Meaning, within a year, no matter how many times your website is infected, they’ll clean your website at no additional cost.